|Other VA Resources|

 The fifth and current courthouse building was built 1896–97 for $96,826.24.
 It underwent a major renovation costing $93,000 in 1931 and another update, including the addition of new windows and air-conditioning, in the 1990s.

-The following are web links to Family history and genealogy, Records and Resources related to Rockingham County.
+The following are web links to Genealogy, Records and Resources pertaining to Rockingham County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Rockingham County genealogy or family history affiliated sites.